 Childhood Emotional Neglect (CEN) or being raised by a mentally Ill or substance abusing caregiver is often more impactful that physical or sexual assault.
 All of these experience will evoke the below symptom clusters consistent with PTSD.
 While all survivors react differently, the three main symptom clusters of PTSD are:

-Re-experiencing or Re-living the trauma psychologically: feeling like you are reliving the event through flashbacks, nightmares or intrusive thoughts, images or sensory experiences.
-This cluster is also referred to as “Intrusive symptoms” because they intrude on your present day experience, often out of the blue, without warning.
-People usually express feeling terror, overwhelm, disoriented and completely out of control when experiencing these symptoms.
-They feel like a kind of time warp to the traumatic past that can make daily functioning nearly impossible.
+Intrusive experiences (Re-experiencing or Re-living the trauma emotinoally, psychologically, somatically) through the form of flashbacks, nightmares or intrusive thoughts, images or sensory experiences.
+This cluster is referred to as “intrusive” because the symptoms arise unexpectedly, out of the blue without warning—and “intrude” on your present day experience like an uninvited guest.
+This can be scary, confusing and make you feel like you’re “going crazy.”
+In response to these symptoms people express feeling terror, overwhelm, disorientation and powerless.
+It can feel like a kind of time warp to the traumatic past.
 It’s hard to think clearly, socialize or plan your day when you are unable to predict what might set these symptoms off.

 Avoidance behaviors—including compulsions, obsessions and addictions—used to avoid any reminder, scenario or trigger associated to the original traumatic event(s).
 This can be conscious as in a driving, or airplane phobia but is often subconscious as in showing up late, procrastinating or abruptly moving in and out of relationships.
 Avoidance is the core, root problem in most anxiety disorders; which are all about finding ways to avoiding the potential for danger.
 To learn more take a social anxiety assessment by clicking here